mmschlk/iPDP-On-Partial-Dependence-Plots-in-Dynamic-Modeling-Scenarios/README.md

 The `iXAI.ixai.utils.tracker.extreme_value_tracker` module contains the implementation of the maximum/minimum value tracker.
 The `iXAI/ixai/storage/ordered_reservoir_storage` contains the extended reservoir storage implementation for frequency storage mechanisms.

+## Running the experiments
+1. Install requirements by running `pip install -r requirements.txt`.
+2. Navigate to iXAI root directory (`cd iXAI`) and install the ixai package by running `pip install .`.
+3. Navigate to the `projects/iPDP` directory (`cd projects/iPDP`) and run the experiments.